cap-js/docs/guides/authorization.md

 ### 1. Creating AMS policies from CAP roles

-To gerive policies from the CDS model you need to install the AMS tools:
+To derive policies from the CDS model you need to install the AMS tools:

 ```sh
 npm i @sap/ams